 When the main focus of Western governments is a desperately obsessive yearning for economic growth at any cost, the state of crisis naturally spreads not only to all layers of society, but also to all disciplines.
 Graphic design is no exception.
 Trapped between disciplinary discourse and personal, private and public interest, graphic design has another opportunity to re-examine its complicity with the current state of affairs.
 In other words, the present economic, political and social crisis highlights the fragilities, limitations, but also the potential of the discipline.
 Yet, at a time when it is fundamental to be critical, the very term has become ubiquitous, cool and vague.
 While it is possible to identify overlapping levels of criticality, as suggested by the personal (reflecting on own work), disciplinary (expanding disciplinary issues) and public (addressing societal phenomena), what is meant by critical is open for debate.

-Full essay in Modes of Criticism 1 – Critical, Uncritical, Post-critical (2015)
+Essay originally published in Modes of Criticism 1 – Critical, Uncritical, Post-critical (2015)

 [ + ]